CBEP-SoCB-Details/CB_Invasives/Original_Data/DATA_SOURCES.md

 The file "MIMIC_MASTER_DATA_Wells_0225210.xls" received from Jeremy Miller of Wells Reserve in an e-mail to Curtis C. Bohlen, dated February 25, 2021.

+The file "Maine_2020_MIMIC Sites_WellsNERR.kmz" contains geographic data showing locations of monitoring locations inMaine, including the Casco Bay monitoring Sites.

+We extracted the Placemarks from the KML file in Python, and produced a CSV file, "Maine_2020_MIMIC Sites_WellsNERR.csv".
+It contains the same geospatial data as teh KMZ, but in a more convenient tabular form.

 # Notes
 1. Because this
       is a volunteer based effort, records are sometimes incomplete.